An Overview of Net Promoter Score (NPS): Guide and Definition

 - After comments are analyzed, determine what process or system changes will be pursued first and how the change will be implemented.

-- Add relevant changes to quality assurance scorecard.
+- Add relevant changes to the quality assurance scorecard.

 - Coach Brand Specialists in processes, skills and techniques required in the new process.